mgkcloud/aura/docs/system-architecture.md

 ### Voice Query Flow
 1. Shopper activates the voice assistant in the storefront (Theme App Extension).
-2. Frontend requests a LiveKit access token from the Shopify App Backend (e.g., via fetch to `/api/livekit/token`).
+2. Frontend requests a LiveKit access token from the Shopify App Backend (Remix).
 3. Backend generates and returns the token and LiveKit server URL.
 4. Frontend uses LiveKit Client SDK to connect directly to the LiveKit Server (WebSocket/WebRTC).
 5. Frontend captures audio (WebAudio API) and publishes it as a track to the LiveKit room.
-6. A server-side component (either the main Backend reacting to webhooks/API, or a dedicated Audio Processing Service connected as a participant) receives the audio track.
+6. The **Bot Participant Service** (backend) joins the room and subscribes to the user's audio track.
-7. The server-side component forwards the audio to the Replicate/Ultravox model.
+7. The Bot Service forwards the audio to the **Replicate/Ultravox** model.
-8. Ultravox processes audio and returns text/tool calls to the server-side component.
+8. Ultravox processes audio and returns text response and/or tool calls to the Bot Service.
-9. Server-side component processes the response:
+9. The Bot Service (potentially triggering the Tool Execution Engine) processes the response:
-    *   If tool call: Instructs the main Backend to execute the tool.
+    *   If tool call: Executes the tool (e.g., calls Shopify API).
-    *   If text response: Sends text to TTS Service (e.g., via LiveKit API).
+    *   If text response: Sends text to **Play.ht Standard API** for TTS.
-10. TTS service generates audio and plays it back into the LiveKit room (or sends audio data back to the client).
+10. Play.ht returns synthesized audio data/stream to the Bot Service.
+11. The Bot Service publishes the TTS audio as a **new track** into the LiveKit room.
-11. Frontend receives the audio track (or text/data message) via its LiveKit connection and plays the audio response / updates UI.
+12. Frontend subscribes to the Bot's TTS track via its LiveKit connection and plays the audio response / updates UI based on tool results (if applicable).

 ### Tool Calling Flow
 1. Ultravox identifies a tool action from the user's query (e.g., "Show me red shirts")
-2. Replicate returns a structured tool call with parameters (e.g., `searchProducts(color: "red", category: "shirts")`)
+2. Replicate returns a structured tool call with parameters to the Bot Service.
-3. Tool Execution Engine processes the call and queries Shopify APIs for data
+3. Bot Service triggers the Tool Execution Engine, which processes the call and queries Shopify APIs for data.
 4. Results are formatted according to the UI requirements (e.g., product carousel)
-5. Frontend receives the display instructions and renders the appropriate UI
+5. Frontend receives display instructions (potentially via LiveKit data channel or inferred from TTS response) and renders the appropriate UI.

 ## Technical Considerations